EcoExtreML/STEMMUS_SCOPE/README.md

    "InputPath" and "OutputPath".
 4. Follow instruction 1 OR 2 below:

-    1. **Using MATLAB that requires a license**:
+#### Run using MATLAB that requires a license

-    If you want to use MATLAB desktop, click on the `Remote Desktop` in the Launcher.
+If you want to use MATLAB desktop,
+1. click on the `Remote Desktop` in the
+Launcher.
 Click on the `Applications`.
 You will find the 'MATLAB' software under the `Research`.
-After clicking on 'MATLAB', it asks for your account information that is connected to a MATLAB license.
-Open the file `filesread.m` and set the variable `CFG` to the path of the config file e.g. `CFG = '/data/shared/EcoExtreML/STEMMUS_SCOPEv1.0.0/STEMMUS_SCOPE/config_file_crib.txt';`.
+2. After clicking on 'MATLAB', it asks for your account information that is connected to a MATLAB license.
+3. Open the file `filesread.m` and set the variable `CFG` to the path of the config file e.g. `CFG = '/data/shared/EcoExtreML/STEMMUS_SCOPEv1.0.0/STEMMUS_SCOPE/config_file_crib.txt';`.
-    Then, run the main script `STEMMUS_SCOPE.m`.
+4. Then, run the main script `STEMMUS_SCOPE.m`.

 As an alternative, you can run the main script using MATLAB command line in a terminal:

     ```bash
     matlab -nodisplay -nosplash -nodesktop -r "run('STEMMUS_SCOPE.m');exit;"
     ```

     2. **Using MATLAB Compiler that does not require a license**:
     If you want to run the model as a standalone application, you need MATLAB